Skip to main content

 Geology

-The park takes its name from the prominent Triassic geology, primarily Muschelkalk limestone approximately 240 million years old.
+The park takes its name from the prominent Triassic geology, primarily Muschelkalk (shell limestone) approximately 240 million years old.
 The Saale and Unstrut rivers have carved gorge-like valleys through this limestone plateau, creating dramatic cliff sections and exposing fossil-rich beds.
 Buntsandstein underlies the limestone in valley bottoms.
 The shell limestone weathers to produce the calcareous soils supporting both viticulture and species-rich grasslands.
 Karst features including caves and springs characterize the limestone terrain.

 Climate And Weather